-The certificate is offered in cooperation with the Sati Institute of Theravada Studies and overseen by the Program Director, Dr. Diana Clark, in cooperation with Dr. Scott Mitchell, Dean.
+The certificate is offered in cooperation with the Sati Institute of Theravada Studies and overseen by Dr. Scott Mitchell, Dean.

-Students must complete a total of six, 3-unit courses within three years to complete the certificate.
-(Indegree program students may complete the course requirements within the timeframe of their degree program.)
+Students must complete a total of six (6) three-unit courses within three years to complete the certificate.
+(In-degree program students may complete the course requirements within the timeframe of their degree program.)